Meade ETX-80 Review

 The ETX family of small refractors started off as a sixty, which was too small, went on to a very handy seventy and is now a somewhat bloated eighty.
 All of them are short focal length achromats on a typical Meade fork mount, complete with a pared-down Autostar handset and probably the white plastic gears familiar to frustrated owners of Meade SCTs.
 The tubes are blue, but you probably knew that already too.

-So if the electronics in the ETXs are closely related to those in the bigger Meades, the optics are basically the familiar old Short Tube 80 in a different package; nothing wrong with that.
+If the electronics in the ETXs are closely related to those in the bigger Meades, the optics are basically the familiar old Short Tube 80 in a different package; nothing wrong with that.
 So optically the ETX-80 is a Chinese-made 80mm F5 (400m F.L.) achromatic refractor.

 You might think that the increase in aperture from the ETX-70 to the ETX-80 would be a good thing, but as I said earlier, the eighty is surprisingly larger than the 70, both in the tube and the length of the forks, so that it is now much larger than its Questar progenitor.
 What’s more, the bigger aperture also means a longer focal length and so a smaller field of view, on which more later.